 Their Ministry Focus

-Tim and Kim Wardell serve as Church of God missionaries in Allen, South Dakota, among the Lakota people.
+Tim and Kim Wardell serve in Allen, South Dakota, among the Lakota people.
 They are mentoring the growing congregation of the Pass Creek Church into what it means to be a fully functioning, self-sustaining church with the vision that one day indigenous leadership will be at the helm of this church.
-Currently Tim serves as senior pastor and Kim serves as children and families pastor.
 Worship, fellowship, Bible study, Sunday school, and youth programs are some of the areas in which they provide leadership and modeling to those who will someday step into roles themselves.

-They see their role here as building a bridge between people who are defined by hopelessness to the God who is the definition of Hope.
-Bridges of Hope Ministry provides a link between churches who desire to help their congregation to grow in their understanding of missions and servanthood and a community that has needs greater than what two people can meet.
-During the summer they host up to 12 weeks of STEM. teams: Short Term Engagement Missions – one week of engaging in the lives and challenges of the Lakota people in order to begin the building blocks of ongoing relationship.
+They see their role here as building a bridge between people who are defined by hopelessness to the God who is the definition of hope.
+During the summer, the Wardells host up to 12 weeks of short-term missions teams—one week of engaging in the lives and challenges of the Lakota people in order to begin the building blocks of ongoing relationship.